 | Architecture | Apple silicon only (Intel Mac not supported) |

-Back in March, I wrote an article titled "Prepare Now for Breaking Changes in iOS 27 / Xcode 27."
-Several changes had been announced at WWDC25 as "deprecated in the next major update," and I was urging early adoption.
+Back in March, I wrote an article titled "Things to Prepare Now for Breaking Changes in iOS 27 / Xcode 27."
+There were several changes announced at WWDC25 as "deprecated in the next major update," and I encouraged early adoption.

-UIKit Scene-Based Lifecycle Now Mandatory
+UIKit Scene-Based Lifecycle Is Now Required

-This is a breaking change with significant impact on existing apps.
+This is a breaking change with a significant impact on existing apps.
 Apps built with the iOS 27 SDK will fail to launch if they don't use the scene-based lifecycle (UIScene).

 Apps built with the latest SDK must adopt the scene-based life cycle or they fail to launch.

-Liquid Glass Becomes Mandatory (UIDesignRequiresCompatibility Ignored)
+Liquid Glass Made Mandatory (UIDesignRequiresCompatibility Ignored)

 The official documentation for UIDesignRequiresCompatibility states the following: